tidwall/gjson/README.md

 A modifier may accept an optional argument.
 The argument can be a valid JSON document or just characters.

-For example, the `@pretty` modifier takes a json object as its argument.
+For example, the `@pretty` modifier takes a JSON object as its argument.

 ```
 @pretty:{"sortKeys":true}
 ```

-Which makes the json pretty and orders all of its keys.
+Which makes the JSON pretty and orders all of its keys.

 ```json
 {